infinum/qa-handbook/Automation/Selenium locators - CSS selectors.md

 ## What are CSS selectors?

-A CSS selector is an arrangement of an element selector(s) and value(s) that locate the element on a web page.
+A CSS selector is an arrangement of an element selector and value that locate the element on a web page.
 Using the example above, a CSS selector would be the `h1` element.

 `title_locator = driver.find_element_by_css_selector('h1')`